 If you’re spending a few hundred dollars to watch your favorite team play, you want to see a win, don’t you?
 But there’s no guarantee.
 Look at the 2022 Washington Nationals, for example.
 They won the fewest home games in the majors – 26, or roughly one of every three games.
 Bookies.com estimates the cost to buy the four cheapest tickets, two beers, two sodas and four hot dogs, and to park your car, will reach $185 this season.
 If the Nationals win one of every three home games again, you might spend almost $600 to see a victory.

 The Good News: There Are Ways To Save

 A day at the ballpark is far from free, but taking in a game doesn’t have to bankrupt you, either.
 Following a few tips and tricks can help you to cut back on costs before you head to the stadium.

 Use Common Sense

 The first money-saving tip is easy.
 Avoid big fines, medical bills and legal trouble by exercising good judgment and using common sense.
 Don’t run onto the field, don’t fight and don’t do things such as smoke where you’re not supposed to.
-Put your phone down and keep an eye on every swing of the bat to remain alert for foul balls.
+Put your phone down and just enjoy the game with your family.